THE EU AND INDONESIA

 EU – INDONESIA

-The EU-Indonesia Partnership and Cooperation Agreement (PCA) that came into force in May 2014, has strengthened and expanded cooperation in a wide range of policy areas, including: trade, investment and connectivity; climate change mitigation and the environment; and governance, human rights and security.
+The EU-Indonesia Partnership and Cooperation Agreement (PCA) came into force in May 2014 and covers a wide range of policy areas, including: trade, investment and connectivity; climate change mitigation and the environment; and governance, human rights and security.